wasi-gfx/webidl2wit/README.md

 | `namespace`                     | ❓                    |
 | `typedef`                       | `type`                |

 ❓ = Not yet sure how to deal with this type.
-Please chime in, if you have any thoughts.